Ninginganiq National Wildlife Area

 Long description

-Map showing the area around Aulitivik Island including a portion of Baffin Island and Baffin Bay in Nunavut.
-The boundaries of Ninginganiq NWA are indicated.
-The NWA covers Aulitivik Island as well as the water and shoreline of Baffin Island that surround it and it extends out into Baffin Bay.
-The scale on the map is in tens of kilometers.
-Permanent water is indicated on the map.
-A small inset national map situates the NWA in Canada.
+This map shows the area around Aulitivik Island including a portion of Baffin Island and Baffin Bay in Nunavut.
+The boundaries of Ninginganiq National Wildlife Area are indicated.
+The NWA includes the shoreline and islands of Isabella Bay and the adjacent ocean out to 12 nautical miles from shore The scale on the map is in kilometers.
+A small inset national map situates the NWA’s location in Canada.

 This map is for illustrative purposes only and should not be used to define legal boundaries.